fvishram/SRAYSScoreboard/docs/CUSTOMIZATION.md

 ### Customizing the OBS Scoreboard

+The OBS Scoreboard inherits all settings from the main scoreboard, including:
+- Color settings (background, text, and individual element colors)
+- Pool configuration (8 or 10 lanes)

-The OBS Scoreboard inherits the color settings from the main scoreboard.
-Any changes made to the color scheme in the main application will be reflected in the OBS Scoreboard as well.
+Any changes made to these settings in the main application will be automatically reflected in the OBS Scoreboard.

 The OBS Scoreboard is designed to be:
 - Resizable to fit different streaming layouts